dotnet/csharpstandard/standard/standard-library.md

 ## C.3 Standard Library Types not defined in ISO/IEC 23271

-The following types, including the members listed, must be defined in a conforming standard library.
+The following types, including the members listed, shall be defined in a conforming standard library.
 (These types might be defined in a future edition of ISO/IEC 23271.)
 It is expected that many of these types will have more members available than are listed.

 A conforming implementation may provide `Task.GetAwaiter()` and `Task<TResult>.GetAwaiter()` as extension methods.